Hallorebux/bawt/docs/frames.md

 - *resizable*: `true`
 - *borderless*: `false`

-Once the constructor gets called, the window is initialized with an empty screen, and bound to the center of the currently active screen via
+Once the constructor gets called, the window is initialized with an empty screen, and bound to the center of the currently active screen using
 ```java
 setLocationRelativeTo(null);
 ```